sumedhapaliwal/sumedhapaliwal_langgraph_mat496/README.md

 2. **Code Tweaks?** Moved to Mistral AI, changed the tool test from "2 multiplied by 3" to "4 multiplied by 7" to use different numbers.
 Link: chain.ipynb

+### Router

+1. **What I learned?** Built a router that uses conditional edges to decide between calling a tool or responding directly.
+The model looks at the input and picks the right path - either runs the tool or just answers normally.
+This is a simple agent where the LLM directs control flow by choosing between two options based on input.
+Learned about two key built-in LangGraph components: ToolNode (executes tool calls - just pass it your function as a list) and tools_condition (a prebuilt conditional edge that checks if the LLM output is a tool call).
+If it's a tool call, routes to the tools node; otherwise routes to end.
+The graph flow: input → chat model (bound with tools) → conditional edge checks output → either routes to tool node (executes function, returns tool message) or routes to end (direct natural language response).
+Tested with two inputs: multiply question routes to tools node and executes the function, while "Hello World" gets direct response without routing to tools.
+Also saw how to run the router in Studio - opened the router.py script, verified it in langgraph.json, ran it in Studio interface.
+Studio visualizes tool calls nicely with formatted arguments and shows different routing paths clearly.
+Can see how direct responses go straight to end versus tool calls that route through the tools node.

+2. **Code Tweaks?** Switched to Mistral AI (mistral-small-latest), changed the test question from "2 multiplied by 2" to "5 multiplied by 8", and added a friendly greeting test.
+Link: router.ipynb

+### Agent with ReAct Loop